bradsimpson213/color-palette-app/README.md

 - React Transition Group (for transitions)
 - React Sortable HOC (for drag and drop in a grid)
 - ArrayMove (helper for ordering the drag and drop)
-- React Material UI Form Validator (for form validation, this may get replaced)
+- React Material UI Form Validator (for form validation, this may get replaced as it is not working with custom validations)
 - Emoji Mart (for emoji picker)